twelvelabs-io/twelvelabs-python/README.md

 [![PyPI version](https://img.shields.io/pypi/v/twelvelabs.svg)](https://pypi.org/project/twelvelabs/)

+> **NOTE**: This is the stable version (0.4.x) of the SDK.
+Version 1.0.0 introduces an SDK that is automatically generated based on our API specification and includes breaking changes.
+After the stable 1.0.0 version is officially released, TwelveLabs will no longer maintain versions up to 0.4.x.
+You can try the 1.0.0 beta version before the stable release is available.
+For instructions on installing the new version and getting started, see the [README-v1.0.0-beta](./README-1.0.0-beta.md) file.

 This SDK provides a convenient way to interact with the Twelve Labs Video Understanding Platform from an application written in the Python language.
 The SDK equips you with a set of intuitive classes and methods that streamline the process of interacting with the platform, minimizing the need for boilerplate code.

 # Prerequisites